Frequently Asked Questions

 • Educators:

-• The program works with faculty from community colleges and Minority Serving Institutions, middle and high school educators, as well as informal educators who work in science education settings such as museums and science centers.
+• The program works with faculty from community colleges and Minority Serving Institutions, middle and high school educators, as well as informal educators who can incorporate polar science education into their work.

 • Polar STEAM welcomes applications from educators across all subject areas.
 Applications should demonstrate the candidate’s commitment to communicating science through the lens of their professional discipline.